How To Do An Illinois Business Search

 Clicking on the link for “American Lawn Care LLC” brings a detailed report.

-What information can be looked up in the business name database?
+What information can be looked up in the Illinois business name database?

-The business entity database search can find several pieces of information about the business.
+The business name search can find several pieces of information about the business.
 Some of the highlights include:

-- Status – Active means the business is in Good Standing with the Secretary of State and all reports and filing fees are up to date
+- Status – Active means the business is in Good Standing with the Illinois Secretary of State, and all reports and filing fees are up to date

 - Type of LLC – Corporation, Limited Liability Company.
 Etc.